Outstanding karst landscapes of the world

 - Yana Rocks – India, Karnataka.
 Very impressive group of unusual limestone rocks rising above the forest.
 Especially impressive are two rock formations – Bhairaveshwara Shikhara and the Mohini Shikhara, rising up to 120 m tall.

-- Chillagoe massif, Mungana limestone formations – Australia, Queensland.
+- Chillagoe karst landscape, Mungana limestone formations – Australia, Queensland.
 Limestone towers which rise up to 40 m above the surrounding landscape.
 In this area are known some 600 – 1000 caves.

 - Karst landscape at Huvalu Forest – Niue, south-eastern part, along the sea.
 A belt of impressive karst landscape, consisting of thousands of upright, 5-8 m tall limestone peaks with sharp edges.